LiveOrDevTrying/IdentityServer4-Angular-.NET-5-WebAPI-Boilerplate/README.md

     * **WebApp_Post_Logout_Redirect_Uri** - The Uri where the development [Angular CLI](https://cli.angular.io/) webapp will be redirected to after a successful logout.
 Defaults to http://localhost:4200.
 ---
 ## **Configure for 3rd Party Auth**
-If you are using multiple 3rd party providers, make sure to only call `services.AddAuthentication()` once and chain your add provider calls together.
+If you are using multiple 3rd party providers, make sure to call `services.AddAuthentication()` once and chain your provider calls together like below:

   ``` c#
     services.AddAuthentication()